pgjones/hypercorn/docs/http_https_redirect.rst

     HTTP requests.

-To use the ``HTTPToHTTPSRedirectMiddleware`` wrap your app and specify the host the redirects should be aimed at, in the example below ``localhost`` is used,
+To use the ``HTTPToHTTPSRedirectMiddleware`` wrap your app and specify the host the redirects should be aimed at.
+If you want to redirect users from ``http://example.com`` to ``https://example.com`` the host should be ``example.com`` as in the example below,

 .. code-block:: python

-    redirected_app = HTTPToHTTPSRedirectMiddleware(app, host="localhost")
+    redirected_app = HTTPToHTTPSRedirectMiddleware(app, host="example.com")

-and serve the redirected app,
+You can then serve the redirect_app over a secure and an insecure bind as explained above, for example,

 .. code-block:: shell

-    $ hypercorn module:redirected_app
+    $ hypercorn --certfile cert.pem --keyfile key.pem --bind localhost:443 --insecure-bind localhost:80 module:redirected_app